Police catch 145 lorries speeding in just 105 hours on A96 at Brodie

 A mobile speed camera unit has been stationed along the A96 near Brodie and clocked 145 drivers speeding through the area.

-Over the last year, the North Safety Cameras Unit was operational for 105 hours to deter speeding along the A96.
+Over the last year, the North Safety Cameras Unit was operational for 105 hours to deter speeding on the Forres to Nairn section of the road.

-During that time, the unit noted a concerning trend developing, a high percentage of speeding offences were committed by drivers of goods lorries and trucks.
+During that time, the unit noted a concerning trend developing with a high percentage of speeding offences committed by drivers of goods lorries and trucks.

-As a single carriageway, the section of road west of Brodie has a 40mph speed limit for heavy goods vehicles and a 50mph speed limit for light goods vehicles.
+As a single carriageway, the section of road at Brodie has a 40mph speed limit for heavy goods vehicles and a 50mph speed limit for light goods vehicles.

 More than 62% of detections were vehicles of this type, which suggest drivers are either unaware of the lower speed restrictions or choose to ignore them.